lpantano/seqcluster/README.rst

 ---------

 Seqcluster can create html report that looks like `this`_.
-That is a table of all cluster detected, and you can go into each of them and get a complete `description`_.
+That is a table of all cluster detected, and you can go into each of them and get a complete `description`_ with profile expression figures, annotation details and sequences counts for each sample.

 .. _this: https://rawgit.com/lpantano/seqcluster/master/data/examples_report/html/index.html
 .. _description: https://rawgit.com/lpantano/seqcluster/master/data/examples_report/html/1/maps.html